 The Foundation determines if an arrangement is a lease at inception.
-Operating leases are included in right-of-use (ROU) assets - operating and lease liability - operating, and finance leases are included in ROU assets - financing and lease liability - financing in the statements of financial position.
+Operating leases are included in right-of-use (ROU) assets - operating and lease liability - operating, and financing leases are included in right-of-use (ROU) assets - financing and lease liability - financing in the statements of financial position.